aleen42/PersonalWiki/Programming/JavaScript/Framework/react/add_on/animation/animation.md

 }
 {%endace%}

 You may notice that animation durations need to be specified in both the CSS and the render.
-That's to tell React
+That's to tell React **when to remove the animation classes from the element** and **when to remove element from the DOM.**